Sakara Explains the Microbiome

 GUIDELINES FOR A GREAT PROBIOTIC

-- have multiple compatible strains of bacteria
+- Diverse in multiple compatible strains of bacteria

 - Secured in a protective enteric coating on the pills

 - Bonus: also have added prebiotic fibers to enhance the ability of probiotics the thrive

 We put a lot of love, care, and science-backed research into formulating our Complete Probiotic Formula and, as a result, ended up with a first-of-its kind probiotic (and one that’s great for on-the-go as it doesn’t require refrigeration).
 A look at the body-loving bacteria within: